Cherry Street, Hong Kong

-Cherry Street is a street in Tai Kok Tsui, Kowloon, Hong Kong.
+Cherry Street (Chinese: 櫻桃街) is a street in Tai Kok Tsui, Kowloon, Hong Kong.
 It was a street to Tai Kok Tsui Ferry Pier.
 After the reclamation of the West Kowloon in 1990s, it became a road across the new reclamation and a tunnel was built under the Olympic station.

 The name of street, cherry, like other streets in Tai Kok Tsui, was named after different kinds of trees.

 The construction shaft of the Guangzhou–Shenzhen–Hong Kong Express Rail Link is also located there.